 Tell the USDA to Do Its Job: Protect Consumers, Not the Biotech Industry!

-Two years ago, the U.S. Department of Agriculture (USDA), with help from then-President Obama, effectively stripped consumers of their right to know if their food contains GMO ingredients.
+In 2017, the U.S. Department of Agriculture (USDA), with help from then-President Obama, effectively stripped consumers of their right to know if their food contains ingredients made with genetically modified organisms (GMOs).

-Now, under the Trump administration’s “free-for-all” approach to regulation, the USDA wants to let companies like Monsanto-Bayer, DowDupont and Syngenta (now owned by ChemChina) “regulate” their own genetically engineered products.
+In 2020, under the Trump administration’s “free-for-all” approach to regulation, the USDA said it would let companies like Monsanto-Bayer, DowDupont and Syngenta (now owned by ChemChina) “regulate” their own genetically engineered crops.

 ripped hole in a piece of orange paper with dna gene strands showing through

-From the department of “you can’t make this stuff up,” the USDA calls its new proposed rule for reviewing and approving GMOs “Sustainable, Ecological, Consistent, Uniform, Responsible, Efficient,” or “SECURE” for short.
+From the department of “you can’t make this stuff up,” the USDA called its 2020 rule for reviewing and approving GMOs “Sustainable, Ecological, Consistent, Uniform, Responsible, Efficient,” or “SECURE” for short.

-If this new rule is allowed to take effect, biotech companies will for sure be more secure—secure in the fact that they will be allowed to unleash any genetically engineered organism into the environment or into the food system—with no oversight, no independent testing and no accountability.
+While it was in force, biotech companies were certainly more secure—secure in the fact that they would be allowed to unleash any genetically engineered organism into the environment or into the food system—with no oversight, no independent testing and no accountability.

-The USDA’s proposed rule follows Trump’s executive order, issued in June, calling for “modernizing the regulatory framework for agricultural biotechnology products.”
+The USDA’s rule followed Trump’s executive order, issued in 2019, calling for “modernizing the regulatory framework for agricultural biotechnology products.”
 Which is just shorthand for protecting corporate profits at the expense of human health and the environment.

-If passed, “SECURE” will also be a disaster for organic farmers, whose organic certification—and livelihoods—will be threatened even further by contamination of their non-GMO, organic crops when GMO seeds “drift” into their fields.
+“SECURE” was a disaster for organic farmers, whose organic certification and livelihoods are threatened by contamination of their non-GMO, organic crops when GMO pollen “drifts” into their fieldsalong with the pesticides those GMOs are engineered to withstand.

-Under USDA’s proposed “no-regulation rule,” almost every GMO would be exempt from regulation.
-And biotech companies would be the ones to decide whether or not their frankenfoods are “safe.”
+Under USDA’s “no-regulation rule,” almost every GMO was exempt from regulation.
+And biotech companies were the ones to decide whether or not their frankenfoods were “safe.”

 As Dr. Allison A. Snow, professor of evolution, ecology and organismal biology at Ohio State University, wrote to the New York Times in 2015: